 This may sound a little dramatic at first, but that’s only because you weren’t aware of this fact:

 Up to 80% (or very possibly 90%) of all of the visible signs of facial aging are caused by the sun.
-This includes everything from fine lines and wrinkles to sagging skin and dark spots.
+This includes everything from the appearance of fine lines and wrinkles to the visibility of sagging skin and dark spots.
 Let’s not also forget that the sun is responsible for a number of skin cancers.

 This makes sunscreen absolutely essential, even in the winter.
 While you may not feel the sun quite as strongly during the colder months, those damaging UV rays are still there.
 In fact, snow and ice can double your UV exposure.
 Even on overcast days, up to 80% of the sun’s UV rays can pass through those clouds, making it so important to wear a sunscreen every day of the year.